U.S. probe unable to rule out W. House influence on JEDI contract awarded to Microsoft, not Amazon

 "We could not definitively determine the full extent or nature of interactions that administration officials had, or may have had, with senior DoD officials regarding the JEDI Cloud procurement because of the assertion of a 'presidential communications privilege,'" the report said, referring to the Department of Defense by its acronym.
 Amazon, originally considered to be the favorite to win the award, has blamed President Donald Trump for bias against the company and for improperly pressuring the Pentagon.

-The report said "we could not be certain whether there were any White House communications with some DoD officials which may have affected the JEDI procurement," and added they did not find any evidence of a DoD official acting for the White House to influence the process.
+The report said "we could not be certain whether there were any White House communications with some DoD officials which may have affected the JEDI procurement," adding investigators did not find any evidence of a DoD official acting for the White House to influence the process.
 The report leaves open the question of whether Trump improperly influenced one of the most closely watched procurement contracts given its size and the high-profile nature of the bidders.

 The Defense Department said the report "should finally close the door on the media and corporate-driven attacks on the career procurement officials" involved with JEDI.
 However, Democrat Jack Reed, the ranking member of the Senate Armed Services Committee, called the report "troubling and incomplete" and said, "it offers yet another example of the president’s efforts to inappropriately pressure federal agencies."